reidpr/quac/sphinx/pipeline.rst

         These files have a number of problems, so we don't use them (see issue `#81 <https://github.com/reidpr/quac/issues/81>`_).

 * :samp:`hashed/` --- Text files in an improved hierarchy.
+All of these files will parse correctly.

   * :samp:`185/` --- Pageviews whose filenames hashed to 185.
 Currently, we
     use the DJB2 hash algorithm mod 256 (the modulus is configurable).
 QUAC